 Votran Public Transportation Agency Safety Plan (PTASP)

 The Public Transportation Agency Safety Plan (PTASP) describes the policies, procedures, and requirements to be followed by management, maintenance, and operations personnel to provide a safe environment for Votran employees, customers, and the general public.

-This document presents a comprehensive set of development design standards that will provide for the integration of transit service into developing and redeveloping areas.
-The design standards will be useful as a guide to the public, elected officials, planners, developers, engineers, architects and others involved in the planning, design, review and approval of land development projects.
+This document presents a comprehensive set of development design standards that provides for the integration of transit service into developing and redeveloping areas.
+The design standards are useful as a guide to the public, elected officials, planners, developers, engineers, architects, and others involved in the planning, design, review and approval of land development projects.

 Accessible Pedestrian Signals (APS) Action Plan

 The Accessible Pedestrian Signals (APS) Action Plan intends to integrate a coordinated approach for identifying APS needs and potential implementation for local governments, the River to Sea TPO and FDOT.
 The Plan will identify key locations that would benefit from the installation of APS and opportunities and obstacles for future implementation by local jurisdictions.
 It aims to improve safety and accessibility for pedestrians and transportation-disadvantaged transit system users, especially those with visual impairments.